debuggerboy/img2pdf/README.md

 ## Invocation

-We can run the `img2pdf` apl=plication from command-line as below:
+We can run the `img2pdf` application from command-line as below:

 ```
 ./img2pdf --images=image1.jpg,image2.png,image3.jpeg --output demo.pdf